ibexa/documentation-user/docs/content_management/configure_ct_field_settings.md

 - which Content Tree location opens in the
-[Content Browser](content_model.md#content-browser) when the user browses to a related Content item
+[Content Browser](content_model.md#content-browser) when the user browses to a related content item
-- whether relations can be to Content items of a specific type only, or any content type
+- whether relations can be to content items of a specific type only, or any content type

 #### Relation starting location

 In the **Select starting Location** area, select from the available options:

-- **Default** - the starting location is automatically assigned to the default location in the tree of a created Content item.
+- **Default** - the starting location is automatically assigned to the default location in the tree of a created content item.
 - **Browse** - use to manually select the location from the Content Browser.
-- **Content location** - the starting location is the location of the Content item that is edited by the user.
-For example, if the user edits the Content item with the location `50`, it sets the starting location to this value with children under this location.
+- **Content location** - the starting location is the location of the content item that is edited by the user.
+For example, if the user edits the content item with the location `50`, it sets the starting location to this value with children under this location.
 - **Root default location** - use if you want the Content Browser to start at the defined location with only children available for selection.

 ![Select starting location](img/select_start_location.png "Selecting a starting location")